tensorlayer/TensorLayerX/docs/modules/losses.rst

-API - Cost
+API - losses
 ==================

-To make TensorLayer3 simple, we minimize the number of cost functions as much as we can.
-So we encourage you to use TensorFlow's function, , see `TensorFlow API <https://www.tensorflow.org/versions/r2.0/api_docs/python/tf>`_.
+To make TensorLayerX simple, we minimize the number of cost functions as much as we can.
+For more complex activation, TensorFlow(MindSpore, PaddlePaddle, PyTorch) API will be required.

 .. note::
-    Please refer to `Getting Started <https://github.com/tensorlayer/tensorlayer/tree/master/docs/user>`_ for getting specific weights for weight regularization.
+    Please refer to `Getting Started <https://github.com/tensorlayer/TensorLayerX/tree/master/docs/user>`_ for getting specific weights for weight regularization.

-.. automodule:: tensorlayer.cost
+.. automodule:: tensorlayerx.losses

 .. autosummary::